Advanced Behavioral Health Sciences (AAS) - General Integrated Track

 The following Advanced Behavioral Health Sciences program tracks are available at GCC:

-A total of nine 10 credits of Restricted Electives are required for this program.
-Some restricted electives may have prerequisites and/or corequisites that are not included in the total program credits.
-If you are interested in taking restricted electives that had additional requisites, you will need to adjust your academic plan to incorporate these courses, or obtain permission from your instructor to waive these requirements based on prior experience and/or training.
+You must complete ten (10) credits of Restricted Electives (REs).
+Courses used to meet other required areas may not be used to satisfy this program requirement.
+Please note that some restricted elective courses may have prerequisites and/or corequisites that are not included in the total program credits.
+If you are interested in taking courses that have additional requisites, you will need to adjust your academic plan to incorporate these courses, or obtain permission from your instructor to waive these requirements.erested in taking restricted electives that had additional requisites, you will need to adjust your academic plan to incorporate these courses, or obtain permission from your instructor to waive these requirements based on prior experience and/or training.

 For more information, contact an Academic Advisor or the Program Director.